-Your child will need 2 photographs of himself/herself.
+Sometimes your child's teacher will ask for 2 photographs of your child.
 We laminate, label and mount these photographs in their cubbies and mailboxes.

 A backpack labeled with your child's name and large enough for papers and notes is requested.
 We check backpacks daily for any "mail" from home.